 - The injury was caused by act of God unless your position exposes you to a greater risk than would apply to the general public.

-If you're injured as described above or get an occupational disease, you should immediately inform your supervisor and complete an Employee Injury/Illness form, read the Notice of Network Requirements [PDF] and complete the Network Acknowledgement form.
+If you're injured as described above or get an occupational disease, you should immediately inform your supervisor and complete a First Report of Incident-Injury Memorandum [PDF], read the Notice of Network Requirements [PDF] and complete the Network Acknowledgement form [PDF].
 These forms should be completed by you and given to your supervisor and/or department human resources (HR) contact as soon as possible and generally within 24-48 hours of the injury.
 If medical treatment is needed urgently, these forms may be submitted as soon as practicable after medical treatment has been provided.

-Once your supervisor receives your completed Employee Injury/Illness form and your signed Network Acknowledgement form, he/she will work with your department HR contact to submit the Employer’s First Report of Injury that initiates your workers’ compensation claim.
+Once your supervisor receives your completed First Report of Incident-Injury Memorandum and your signed Network Acknowledgement form, he/she will work with your department HR contact to submit the Employer’s First Report of Injury that initiates your workers’ compensation claim.
 Your claim will be managed by an insurance adjustor in the Office of Risk Management Workers’ Compensation Insurance at The University of Texas System.

 Failure to report your injury (or appearance of an occupational disease) within 30 days from the date of injury may cause your claim to be denied.top